joe7575/techage_modpack/techage/manuals/manual_ta4_EN.md

 ### TA4 Injector

-The injector is a TA4 pusher with special properties.
-It has a menu for configuration.
-Up to 8 items can be configured here.
-He only takes these items from a chest (TA4 chest or TA4 8x2000 chest) to pass them on to machines with recipes (autocrafter, industrial furnace and electronic fab).

-When passing on, only one position in the inventory is used in the target machine.
-If, for example, only the first three entries are configured in the injector, only the first three storage locations in the machine's inventory are used.
-So that an overflow in the machine inventory is prevented.
+The function corresponds to that of TA3.

-The processing power is up to 8 items every 3 seconds.
+The processing power is up to 8 times four items every 4 seconds.

 [ta4_injector|image]

-### TA4 recycler
+### TA4 Recycler

 The recycler is a machine that processes all Techage recipes backwards, i.e. it can dismantle machines and blocks back into their components.

 The machine can disassemble pretty much any Techage and Hyperloop blocks.
-But not all materials can be recycled:
+But not all recipe items/materials can be recycled:

 - Wood turns into sticks
 - Stone turns into sand or gravel